 For solo practice, you do not need cleats most of the time.
 If you are doing Hula Hoop Drills, Gravity Flicks, wall throws, or any of the indoor drills, bare feet or sneakers are fine.

 The most important thing about cleats is fit.
 You are going to sprint, stop hard, pivot, and cut.
 Blisters end more Ultimate careers than injuries do.
 Find a pair that fits well and break them in before you need them.
+Eventually you need to get good cleats if you are serious about the sport and training.

 Everything Else